katieburak/diversedata.github.io/README.md

 jupyter lab
 ```

-All data cleaning notebooks and associated narratives (`.ipynb`) are available through the `scripts\` folder to run in `jupyter lab`.
+All data cleaning notebooks and associated narratives (`.ipynb`) are available through the `scripts/` folder to run in `jupyter lab`.

 # Instructions to Render Website

-The Quarto website `https://diverse-data-hub.github.io/` is deployed through GitHub Pages upon every push to main branch.
-Howeve, for updates to be visible on the website, developers require to `quarto render` the site before merging the updates to the main branch.
+The [Quarto website](https://diverse-data-hub.github.io/) is deployed through GitHub Pages upon every push to `main` branch.
+However, for updates to be visible on the website, developers must run `quarto render` before merging updates to the `main` branch.

-The main dependency to render the website is to have `Quarto` installed.
+Rendering the website requires `Quarto` to be installed.
 While Quarto is usually installed with RStudio, Quarto CLI can be downloaded [here](https://quarto.org/docs/get-started/).

 To preview or render the website using `quarto preview` or `quarto render` there are two avenues:

 ### 1 - Install all necessary packages in your computer

 As a first option, you can ensure that all the required packages are installed in your computer.
-The following packages are used in the different analysis and having them installed is required to render the Quarto website:
+The following R packages are used in various analyses and must be installed to render the Quarto website:

 ```r